Why some brands won't benefit from CX tech's evolutionby

 In the last article we spoke with Ed Thompson, distinguished VP and analyst at Gartner, about the issue.
 Among the problems he highlighted was the increasing complexity of the solutions, and the mind-boggling number of vendors offering tools.

-For some, this can create a kind of technology paralysis, with the fear of making a poor investment threatening to thwart progress.
+For some, this can create a kind of technology paralysis, with the fear of making a poor investment thwarting progress.
 But the reality is that customer experience leaders can ill afford to ponder too long.

 Elaine Roche, head of customer experience at Wolters Kluwer UK, acknowledges that time is of the essence when it comes to solution selection, with CX leaders asking themselves some important questions.
 “What's going to have a relatively immediate impact on our customers?
 How long will it take from when I make the purchase to actually being able to get it up and running and making it available for my customers to start benefiting from it?